Landscaping crew dump trailer during a mulch installation at a Lexington home

 MATERIAL

-Black mulch versus hardwood mulch as a maintenance decision
+Black mulch versus brown hardwood mulch as a maintenance decision

-Black mulch and hardwood mulch should be framed here as appearance and maintenance choices, not as separate commercial targets.
-Some homeowners prefer the darker contrast of black mulch, while others prefer the more natural look of hardwood.
+Black mulch and brown hardwood mulch should be framed here as appearance and maintenance choices, not as separate commercial targets.
+Some homeowners prefer the darker contrast of black mulch, while others prefer the more natural look of hardwood mulch against foundation plants and lighter stone.

 The real point of this section is to help the reader understand that mulch type changes the finished look and refresh cadence, while the service page still owns the actual mulch-service decision.